antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
-I'd say to build from your own pain points is [click] a great way to come up with ideas and provide you strong motivation to work on it.
+I'd say that building from your own pain points is [click] a great way to come up with ideas and provide you with strong motivation to work on it.

-[click] From the perspective of needs, because our it comes from the problems we encounter ourselves, starting from our own needs allows us to have a deeper understanding of the problem and potential solutions.
+[click] From the perspective of needs, because it comes from the problems we encounter ourselves, starting from our own needs allows us to have a deeper understanding of the problem and potential solutions.

-[click] And our motivation comes from solving our own problems, with some the possibility that it might also help others.
+[click] And our motivation comes from solving our own problems, with the possibility that it might also help others.

 [click] Furthermore, our needs are likely to be shared by others, and we can validate our ideas through the community.

-[click] Finally, through community discussions and contributions, we can iterate on our designs and improve our solutions to serve even boarder senarios.
+[click] Finally, through community discussions and contributions, we can iterate on our designs and improve our solutions to serve even broader scenarios.

-By following this approach, we can gather the essential elements for the continuous development of the projects - what we are skilled at and enjoy, and what the community needs.
+By following this approach, we can gather the essential elements for the continuous development of projects - what we are skilled at and enjoy, and what the community needs.
 -->

 ---